Why do I need an exemption to take part in certain technology programmes?

 Ministerie van OCW

 2500 BJ Den Haag

-On the basis of the application OCW may decide that a follow-up investigation is warranted.
-This may include an interview at the embassy or the Ministry of Foreign Affairs in The Hague or inquiries by the General Intelligence and Security Service (AIVD).
+The ministry may decide on the basis of the application that further investigation is necessary.
+This may include an interview at the Dutch embassy in the country where the applicant lives or at the Ministry of Foreign Affairs in The Hague.